popstas/amocrm-to-planfix/README.md

 The application reads settings from `config.yml`.
 Override the location with the `CONFIG` environment variable.
 Each webhook entry may specify optional `tags`, `pipeline`, `project` and `leadSource` values which will be added to created tasks if they are not already set.
+For Tilda webhooks you can also define `tagsByTitle` to add tags when the form title contains a configured keyword.
 Example:

 ```yml